Notification

 the Velcro strap should provide a similar function.
 I found alternating every 24 hours did quite well.

 cleaning isn’t that involved.
-You may have some sanitising wipes supplied and basically when you switch back to the Day bag in the morning just wipe the ends of the connectors and that was it. did you get a bag with a printout from the professor as it should be all in there with what to do.
+You may have some sanitising wipes supplied and basically when you connect/disconnecting the night bag to the bottom of the Day bag..just wipe the ends of the connectors and that was it. did you get a bag with a printout from the professor as it should be all in there with what to do.
 I reread that about 20 times and learned something new each time.

-basically when attaching new bags between night/day cycle just wipe the connectors with the sanitising wipes.
+basically when attaching/detaching between night/day cycle just wipe the connectors with the sanitising wipes.

 bags are thrown away after 7 days and replaced.

-the night bag does fill up and I was probably 90% capacity on waking up. if you’ve got a stand for it put the whole lot in a bucket just to keep it upright if it gets slightly pulled in your sleep.
+the night bag does fill up and I was probably 90% capacity on waking up.
+The day bag in line also adds a bit more storage during the night. if you’ve got a stand for it put the night bag/stand lot in a bucket just to keep it upright if it gets slightly pulled in your sleep.

 User